 - c.
-Reevaluate clients not showing a response in 2 to 3 days.
-May need culture and sensitivity testing. - Systemic treatment is used for multiple lesions, widely separated lesions or lesions that are not showing rapid response to local therapy. - a.
-Cephalexin (Keflex), suspension of 125 or 250 mg/5 mL, or 500 mg capsules.
-Give 25-50 mg/kg/day orally, divided into 2 equal doses every 12 hours for 10 days or if younger than 1 year of age divided into 3-4 doses. - For severe infections, dosages may be increased to 50-100 mg/kg/day, divided into 3-4 doses for 10 days.
-Maximum dose is 4 gm/day. - c.
+Reevaluate patient not showing a response in 2 to 3 days.
+May need culture and sensitivity testing. - 2.
+Systemic treatment is used for multiple lesions (e.g., 3 or more), widely separated lesions or lesions that are not showing rapid response to local therapy.
+If infection is severe (e.g., multiple large lesions with fever or other systemic symptoms refer to a physician. - Cephalexin (Keflex), suspension of 125 or 250 mg/5 mL, or 500 mg capsules.
+Give 25-50 mg/kg/day orally, divided into 2 equal doses every 12 hours for 10 days or if younger than 1 year of age divided into 3-4 doses.

 If over 15 years of age, 500 mg orally twice daily for 10 days.
-Severe infections may require higher doses 250-1000 mg every 6 hours; maximum 4 g/day.

-NOTE: Do not use keflex if allergic to penicillin or cephalosporins.
+NOTE: Do not use if allergic to penicillin or cephalosporins.